Are you wondering whether designer clothes are worth it? It can be hard to justify spending a lot of money on clothes if you’re frugal.

 If my investment method hasn’t convinced you that designer clothes are better, then it’s worth applying the comfort principle.

-Which means if you’re buying budget you’re spending 65% of your lifetime in clothes that are worn and uncomfortable.
+Which means if you’re buying budget you’re spending 65% of your life in clothes that are worn and uncomfortable.

 After just one year you’ll have spent over 5,000 hours in some form of clothing.
 If you spend £500 on six great designer outfits and wear them for an entire year it’s going to cost you £0.10 per hour.